Methicillin-Resistant Staph Infection

 (MRSA; Methicillin-Resistant Staphylococcus aureus Infection; Infection, Methicillin-Resistant; Methicillin-Resistant Staphylococcus aureus Community-Acquired MRSA; CA-MRSA; Methicillin-Resistant Staphylococcus aureus Nosocomial MRSA; Healthcare-Associated MRSA; HA-MRSA)

-Your doctor may open the abscess and allow the fluid to drain.
-Do not attempt to do this on your own.
+The doctor may open the abscess to allow the fluid to drain.
+This may be all that needs to be done.

 Centers for Disease Control and Prevention